artlogic/jscn/README.md

 ```
 {
     "string": "this is a string"

-	"object": {
-		"number": 10
-		"boolean": true
-	},

     "array": [
         "an array"
         4
         "you"
     ]

     "multi": "contrived\nexample\nstring"

+    "object": {
+        "number": 10
+        "boolean": true
+    }
 }
 ```